Apr 30, 2026

 Getting out of a car loan typically won’t hurt your credit score as long as you continue making your monthly payment.
 When you pay off the loan, you may see a slight drop in your credit score — this is normal.
 If you have other revolving accounts, the dip is usually only temporary.

 Defaulting on an auto loan should be avoided if possible.
-Not only does this result in a permanent blemish on your credit report that can take years to repair, but it may also lead to costly legal fees, legal action from the lender, or repossession of your vehicle, which can also be harmful to your finances.
-Defaulting on an auto loan can also lead to increased interest rates and other unfavorable terms on future loans, further affecting your financial situation.
+Not only does this result in a blemish on your credit report that can take years to repair, but it may also lead to costly legal fees, legal action from the lender or repossession of your vehicle, which can also be harmful to your finances.

-If you don’t want your financed car anymore, you can either sell it, trade it in, or voluntarily give it back to the lender.
+If you don’t want your financed car anymore, you can either sell it, trade it in or voluntarily give it back to the lender.
 Keep in mind, you’ll still need to pay off the balance of the loan.

 It’s best to talk to your lender if you’re having trouble making car payments.
 They may be willing to work with you, and giving back the car voluntarily is better for your credit score than having the car repossessed.